 Some women also choose to visit and tour the Timberline Knolls campus.
-Parents or spouses find this very reassurring, too, particularly if they haven't previously visited other residential treatment centers.
+Parents or spouses find this very reassuring, too, particularly if they haven’t previously visited other residential treatment centers.

 The admissions team will collaborate with our admitting psychiatrist and other clinical staff to review all information provided as soon as possible.